apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_route.md

-The above `ApisixRoute` has one route rule, which contains two backends `foo` and `bar`, the weight ratio is `100:50`, which means `2/3` requests (with `GET` method and `User-Agent` matching regex pattern `.*Chrome.*`) will be sent to service `foo` and `1/3` requests will be proxied to serivce `bar`.
+The above `ApisixRoute` has one route rule, which contains two backends `foo` and `bar`, the weight ratio is `100:50`, which means `2/3` requests (with `GET` method and `User-Agent` matching regex pattern `.*Chrome.*`) will be sent to service `foo` and `1/3` requests will be proxied to service `bar`.

 Plugins
 -------

-Apache APISIX provides more than 40 [plugins](https://github.com/apache/apisix/tree/master/docs/en/latest/plugins), which can be used in `ApisixRoute`.
+Apache APISIX provides more than 70 [plugins](https://github.com/apache/apisix/tree/master/docs/en/latest/plugins), which can be used in `ApisixRoute`.
 All configuration items are named same to the one in APISIX.

 ```yaml